12 Angry Men: Adaptations and parodies

 Season 1, episode 17a of the Nickelodeon cartoon Hey Arnold!
 (1996) is a parody of 12 Angry Men.
 In the episode, titled "False Alarm", Eugene is suspected and accused of pulling the fire alarm, and a student jury is assembled to vote on the verdict, but Arnold is the only one who believes Eugene is innocent.
 He has to convince the rest of his classmates that Eugene is not guilty of the crime.
 In this adaptation, it is proven that Eugene was not the criminal but Curly a member of the student "jury" is the actual perpetrator due to the latter's reaction to the former's use of the Winkyland pencil (chewing on the eraser and intense sharpening).

 In 1997, a television remake of the film under the same title was directed by William Friedkin and produced by Metro-Goldwyn-Mayer.
 In the newer version, the judge is a woman, four of the jurors are black, and the ninth juror is not the only senior citizen, but the overall plot remains intact.
 Modernizations include not smoking in the jury room, changes in references to pop culture and sports figures and income, references to execution by lethal injection as opposed to the electric chair, more race-related dialogue, and casual profanity.

+A first season episode of The Dead Zone titled "Unreasonable Doubt" was an homage to 12 Angry Men with the main character, Johnny Smith, as the sole juror insisting on a not guilty verdict during a murder trial.
+He uses his psychic visions to point to actual evidence that eventually convinces the rest of the jurors to change their votes.
+The episode features a number of references to the movie, including one juror who would rather be seeing a baseball game, a juror who has a cold and the juror with the most vehement guilty verdict who is motivated by his own family tragedy.

 The detective drama television show Veronica Mars, which like the film includes the theme of class issues, featured a 2005 episode, "One Angry Veronica", in which the title character is selected for jury duty.
 The episode flips the film's format and depicts one holdout convincing the jury to convict the privileged defendants of assault against a less well-off victim, despite their lawyers initially convincing 11 jury members of a not guilty verdict.